msplr/PolyPot/protocol/Protocol specification.md

 The root JSON object has the following members:
  - "data": an array containing objects representing all the data recorded by the Pot stored on the Server.
 See "Data object" section for details.
  - "notifications": an array containing notifications.
 See "Notification object" section for details.
+ - "configuration": an object containing the configuration.
+See "Configuration object" section for details.

 ### Smartphone to Server communication